heru-himawan-tl/fdaf/README.md

 states to let the user take reasonable decision in working with the web-application in current situation.

-### The Solution: Reduce The Write Of Thousand Lines Of Code, Debugging Complexity, & Compilation Complexity

-FDAF offers the solutions regarding the above described engineering view, by providing ready-to-implement API and JSF components to let the developers build the modern web-application that follows the modern version of Java EE.
+## Reducing Complexity In Creating Java EE Web Application

-The API collections include the abstractions and interfaces to apply modern & advanced web-application's _View_ layer & _Controller_ and complex _Model_ of business logic application.
-Implementing FDAF's API(s) and FDAF's JSF components will reduce the complexity of code and debugging; you no need to write thousand lines of code or markup.
+FDAF provides ready-to-implement API and JSF components to reduce the complexity in creating a Java EE web application.
+The API collections include the abstractions and interfaces to apply modern & advanced web-application's _View_ layer, _Controller_ and complex _Model_ of business logic application.

 FDAF also includes the compilation-tools to reduce the compilation complexities.
 For example, you no need to write the complicated JPA entity-classes with their complicated bunch of "setter" and "getter" methods, but you need only to write the _primitive model of JPA entity-classes_ and let FDAF do the rest things to do.
-FDAF will help you to organize your web-application & business-logic-application source-codes to be a  _ready-to-distribute-and-compilable-source-code_.
+FDAF organizes your web-application & business-logic-application source-codes to be a  _ready-to-distribute-and-compilable-source-code_.
 And, if you want, FDAF will help you to compile your web-application & business-logic-application into _ready-to-deploy-application_ in the form